-Activity Time Description Materials Mindset Message 5 min Play the mindset video, Believe in Yourself , https://youcubed.org/weeks/week-3-grade-1-2/ Mindset Video day 4, Believe in Yourself Open the activity 5 min Explain the activity.
-Display the shapes and discuss the names and features of some of them.
+Activity Time Description Materials Mindset Message 5 min Play the mindset video, Believe in Yourself , https://youcubed.org/weeks/week-3-grade-3-5/ Mindset Video day 4, Believe in Yourself Open the activity 5 min Explain the activity.
+Today you will work together in groups of 4 where you will build shapes using a piece of rope.
+Your role is to convince me, the skeptic.
 Levels of convincing 5 min Introduce the Idea of being a skeptic: Building Shapes 30 min Teams build shapes with the rope and then call the teacher over when they are ready to share.
 Discuss strategies for convincing each other.
 Building Shapes Handout 7-8 feet of masonry line, yarn or rope tied in a loop Debrief Mindset Message 5 min Ask students to reflect on the importance of believing in themselves.
 Ask for some volunteers to share a time when they believed in themselves during the activity or a time when they surprised themselves in what they could do during the activity!
 Math journal (optional)